yslianTim/rhbm_gem/docs/developer/architecture/dataobject-visitor-architecture.md

-# DataObject Visitor Architecture Guide
+# DataObject Visitor Developer Manual

-This document describes the current Visitor architecture around `DataObjectBase`.
+This manual describes how the current `DataObject` visitor system works and how to extend it safely.

 Use this document when you need to:

-- understand how `Accept()` and `Visit*Object()` are wired
+- traverse `DataObject` instances through `Accept(...)`
-- add a new visitor implementation
+- choose a `ModelVisitMode` for `ModelObject` traversal
-- extend `DataObjectBase` with a new concrete type
+- run visitors through `DataObjectManager`
-- reason about traversal order and const/non-const visitation contracts
+- implement a new visitor or add a new `DataObject` subtype

 Read with: